prasadsurase/prasadsurase.github.io/source/_posts/2016-04-25-sorting-for-json-keys-as-columns.markdown

 comments: true
 ---

 Recently, I had a requirement wherein I need to have sorting on the keys of a json column data.
-We were using postgres 9.4 and the schema of the json data was static for all the records.
+We are using postgres 9.4 and the schema of the json data is static for all the records.
 The keys needed to be displayed as columns with sorting enabled against them.
 Below is the way I implemented it.
 Also, on digging into ActiveAdmin, I learned some interesting implementation details of the library.

 Lets take an example.
 We have a model named Box which stores (length, width & height) as json in a column named dimensions.